 OnSiteIQ provides unbiased inspection quality photo documentation of every area of your jobsite.
 Our teams walk your site at a regular cadence freeing up your onsite personnel from the cumbersome task of creating their photographic records.
 The images we capture are available for access anywhere you are via our easy-to-use platform.
 As an impartial party, OnSiteIQ, provides you with an added layer of protection and certainty in the event of any legal disputes arise

-Our intelligent software maps all of your photo documentation to your building's floor plan, allowing you to perform a virtual walkthrough at every construction stage from wherever you are.
+Our intelligent construction documentation software maps all of your photo documentation to your building's floor plan, allowing you to perform a virtual walkthrough at every construction stage from wherever you are.
 There's no need to sort through thousands of images, simply jump to the area you need to view on the floor plan to see the latest progress or jump back in time to see how the work has developed throughout the project's life.